LateshSangani/Python_Learning/Readme.txt

 presentation_db database creation it listed the SQL script to read the Storage account datasourceformula1/presentation data powered by Physical table for the Analyst.
 Its called the Gold Tables.
 Fact Tables comes here.

+Mini Project on Unity Catalog
+formula1_unity_catalog

+1) setup : folder to make the external connections, catalogs , schema
+2) bronze_table_creation : folder to make the external tables of the raw format formula1 files.
+3) silver_table_creation : folder to make the managed tables of the derived from the bronze location.
+4) gold_table_creation : folder to make the managed tables of the derived from the silver location.